Landmark Federal Court Decision On Wireless Radiation Human Exposure Limits

 — U.S. Court of Appeals, D.C.
 Circuit, 2021

-- Food and Drug Administration (FDA): In an April 24, 2019 letter, the FDA stated in one paragraph in the letter it had “reviewed the totality of scientific evidence” and saw “no reason to change current standards.”
-The Court later found this statement “cursory” and “insufficient,” noting the FDA provided no data or analysis.
+• Food and Drug Administration (FDA): In an April 24, 2019 letter, the FDA stated (in one paragraph in a short letter) that it had “reviewed the totality of scientific evidence” and saw “no reason to change current standards.”
+The Court later found this statement “cursory” and “insufficient,” noting the FDA provided no report, data or analysis to support the statement.

-- Department of Labor (DOL): In 2015, the DOL said it had not conducted a comprehensive review of RF hazards and recommended the FCC seek input from the National Toxicology Program (NTP) and NIOSH.
+• Department of Labor (DOL): In 2015, the DOL said it had not conducted a comprehensive review of RF radiation hazards and recommended the FCC seek input from the National Toxicology Program (NTP) and National Institute for Occupational Safety and Health (NIOSH).

-- National Toxicology Program (NTP): Also stated they “appreciated” the FCC’s Inquiry.
-The NTP did not submit their findings of “clear evidence” of cancer and DNA damage to the FCC, but the report was submitted by the public to the FCC.
+• National Toxicology Program (NTP): Also stated they “appreciated” the FCC’s inquiry.
+The NTP did not submit their findings of “clear evidence” of cancer and DNA damage to the FCC, but their report was submitted by the public to the FCC.

 “The FCC’s current exposure guidelines are thermally based, and do not apply to chronic, nonthermal exposure situations.
 They are believed to protect against injury that may be caused by acute exposures that result in tissue heating or electric shock and burn.
 Federal health and safety agencies have not yet developed policies concerning possible risk from long-term, nonthermal exposures.”